 Quantitative measures established by regulatory capital standards to ensure capital adequacy require the Bank to maintain minimum amounts and ratios (set forth in the following table) of total, Tier 1 and common equity Tier 1 capital (as defined) to risk-weighted assets (as defined) and of Tier 1 capital (as defined) to average assets (as defined).
-Management believes, as of December 31, 2023, that the Bank meets all capital adequacy requirements to which it is subject.
+Unrealized gains and losses on available for sale securities are excluded from the Bank's capital ratio calculation.
+Management believes, as of December 31, 2024 and 2024, that the Bank meets all capital adequacy requirements to which it is subject.

-As of December 31, 2023 and 2022, the most recent notification from the FDIC categorized the Bank as well capitalized under the regulatory framework for prompt corrective action.
+As of December 31, 2024 and 2023, the most recent notification from the FDIC categorized the Bank as well capitalized under the regulatory framework for prompt corrective action.
 To be categorized as well capitalized the Bank must maintain minimum total risk-based, Tier 1 risk-based, common equity Tier 1 risk-based capital, and Tier 1 leverage ratios as set forth in the table.
 There are no conditions or events since that notification that management believes have changed the institution's category.

-NOTES TO FINANCIAL STATEMENTS DECEMBER 31, 2023 AND 2022 (IN THOUSANDS)
+NOTES TO FINANCIAL STATEMENTS DECEMBER 31, 2024 AND 2023 (IN THOUSANDS)